SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 """""""""

 The '``llvm.experimental.constrained.rint``' intrinsic returns the first operand rounded to the nearest integer.
-It may raise an inexact floating-point exception if the operand is not an integer.
+It may raise an inexact floating point exception if the operand is not an integer.

 Arguments:
 """"""""""

-The first argument and the return value are floating-point numbers of the same type.
+The first argument and the return value are floating point numbers of the same type.

 The second and third arguments specify the rounding mode and exception